kerwan28/LeagueTable/README.md

 For Windows: mvnw clean
 For *nix based machines: ./mvnw clean package

-Run using java -jar targe/LeagueTable-x.x.x.jar where x.x.x is the most recent successful build number
+Run using java -jar target/LeagueTable-x.x.x.jar where x.x.x is the most recent successful build number

-Once runnign the program will have two numbered options:
+Once running the program will have two numbered options:
 1 - Displays the league rankings
 2 - Exits the program